John Wanamaker: Philanthropy

 Wanamaker was known for his philanthropy to programs to aid the poor in Philadelphia.
-He co-founded Sunday Breakfast Rescue Mission, a homeless shelter and soup kitchen, in 1878.
+He co-founded Sunday Breakfast Rescue Mission (now Philly House), a homeless shelter and soup kitchen, in 1878.
 The Sunday Breakfast Rescue Mission has since expanded to provide more services and still supports the homeless population of Philadelphia.
+In December 1915 Wanamaker purchased the Empire Theatre at Broad St. and Fairmont Ave, and used his wealth to transform it into a new local headquarters for the Salvation Army (SA) known as the Salvation Army Memorial Building (opened May 1917).
+The building remained the SA's Philadelphia headquarters until it was demolished in March 1970.

 He was an avid collector of art and antiquities.
 He made several donations to the University of Pennsylvania Museum of Archaeology and Anthropology.

 Among the donations was a collection of bronze reproductions of artifacts uncovered from the ruins of Pompeii and Herculaneum, known as the Wanamaker Bronzes, which Wanamaker had commissioned by the Chiurazzi Foundry in Naples for the museum.

 Personal life

 In 1860, Wanamaker married Mary Erringer Brown.

 They had six children, two of whom died in childhood: